SunTrust lifts Pioneer Natural Resources Company [PXD] price estimate. Who else is bullish?

+Pioneer Natural Resources Company [NYSE: PXD] stock went on a downward path that fall over -0.70% on Tuesday, amounting to a one-week price decrease of less than -0.34%.
+Over the last 12 months, PXD stock dropped by -47.23%.
+The one-year Pioneer Natural Resources Company stock forecast points to a potential upside of 22.96.
+The average equity rating for PXD stock is currently 1.80, trading closer to a bullish pattern in the stock market.

-Compared to the average trading volume of 2.91M shares, PXD reached a trading volume of 1908377 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $14.65 billion, with 177.57 million shares outstanding and 163.32 million shares in the current float.
+Compared to the average trading volume of 2.97M shares, PXD stock reached a trading volume of 2029456 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for PXD shares is $107.06 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on PXD stock is a recommendation set at 1.80.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.